AdobeDocs/commerce-contributor/src/pages/guides/code-contributions/definition-of-done.md

 **Functional backward compatibility** means the behaviour of the application is preserved.

 Existing product features and functionality must be retained during any changes to the code.
-Any backward-incompatible functional changes must be approved by a product owner.
+Any backward-compatible functional changes must be approved by a product owner.
 The documentation should explain the justification and provide the "business value".

 ### Technical Backward Compatibility